 Lead Free Pewter

-Lead free pewter doesn't react with food stuffs unlike other precious metals, and because our products are made from solid lead-free Pewter the surface will never flake or chip.
+Lead free pewter doesn't react with food stuffs unlike other precious metals, and because our products are made from solid, polished, lead-free Pewter the surface will never flake or chip.

 What colour is pewter

 Our polished Lead free Pewter is silver in colour.

 How to clean pewter

 With a minimum of care your pewter ware will retain its shiny patina.
 Simply wipe with soapy water.
 No need to use abrasive cleaners or polishes; however we do not recommend dishwasher cleaning.
 In bathrooms our light pulls will never rust.